gilleshenrard/ITLg_POO/README.md

 They are as following :

 - GameController : Encapsulates all the game entry point methods.
-The main game loop should always call GameControllers methods
+The main game loop should always call GameControllers methods.
+It also handles the state machine pattern management.
-- BoardController : Contains the harvest and capture mechanics (extensively unit tested) and contains the current state of the state machine pattern.
+- BoardController : Contains the harvest and capture mechanics (extensively unit tested)

 #### 4. Machine State Pattern based main loop
 To implement and manage the main loop, a State Machine pattern has been implemented.